MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 <center><iframe width="560" height="315" src="https://www.youtube.com/embed/gRZzMPo1RLg?si=UfZ9HGTNYV51tBtn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></center>

 It did work, unfortunately there was no good way to procedurally generate shader code in Unity, so I did something rather stupid and implemented a Virtual Machine right in the shader, which made it particularly slow.
-However, of the good things, there was practically 0 compile time, but unforuntately that not very interesting to me.
-The way I did reductions to get the average energy here was also rather questionable - I did it with atomics.
+However, of the good things, there was practically 0 compile time, but unforuntately that was not the goal I had in mind.
+The way I did reductions to get the average energy here was also rather questionable - I did it purely with atomics.
 For some cases they are good, but reduction is not one of them.
 Especially given that there are no natively supported float atomics in HLSL, so you need to emulate them through `InterlockedExchangeCompare`, which makes it even slower for this particular use case.
-One time it even crashed my computer when trying to add a few million floats in parallel to a single location.
+One time it even crashed my computer when trying to add a few million floats in parallel to a single element.

 The VM basically only knows of 1 dimensional loads and stores, so I also needed to add a compilation stage that converts multidimensional indices into operations that compute the "flattened" index.

-At this point the graph was quite simple, and I implemented backward-mode autodiff here, which was surprisingly easy.
+At this point the graph had only a few operation types, and I implemented backward-mode autodiff here, which was surprisingly easy.
 The only not super obvious thing initially was load/store gradients.
 But those are effectively just atomic_add/load respectively.
 So in theory, you could implement any ML algorithm even here, but that would be comically slow.
-Matrix multiplication gradient would be 2 atomic adds per thread in a 3D kernel basically.
+Matrix multiplication gradient would be 2 atomic adds per thread in a 3D kernel.

-Another thing that turned out to be a huge problem was that the operation graph did not have a "stable" order, it was only topologically sorted, which is good for normal operations, but for inplace operations like stores and atomics this leads to randomly varying results, which is a no-go.
+Another thing that turned out to be a huge problem was that the operation graph did not have a "stable" order, it was only topologically sorted (I actually resorted it every time I did something with the graph!), which is good for normal operations, but for inplace operations like stores and atomics this leads to randomly varying results, which is a no-go.

-Adding the problem of exponentially growing number of possible operation fusions and the graphs quicky became undebuggable node soup making this approach not very appealing:
+Adding the problem of exponentially growing number of possible kernel fusions and the graphs quicky became an undebuggable node soup, which made this approach not very appealing:

 <center><img src="{{ site.baseurl }}/images/wtf.png" height="400px"></center>

-I also wanted to have at least some sort of control flow, which wasn't ovious how to add into this specific graph for me at the time.
+I also wanted to have at least some sort of control flow, which wasn't obvious how to add into this specific graph for me, at the time.

 ## Second prototype

 > Any sufficiently complicated C or Fortran program contains an ad hoc, informally-specified, bug-ridden, slow implementation of half of Common Lisp.

 This time I wrote it in C++ and decided to instead enforce the order of operations to make in-place operations have properly specified order.
-I constructed the IR like a linked list, order of which is taken from the way they are written in the code (or traced, as in this case I have't really implemented a parser and just throwing this job to the frontend).
-This simplifies the kernel fusion problem to one of finding ranges of fusable operations, and in my case instead of fusion I unfuse the entire graph into parts by finding sections that can not be fused together given some rules based on order of memory access, shape of the operations, etc. In some cases this effectively can convert the entire graph into a single kernel, which is exactly what I'm looking for.
+I constructed the IR like a linked list, order of which is taken from the way the code is parsed.
+This simplifies the kernel fusion problem to one of finding ranges of fusable operations, and in my case I fuse everything except any node pair that violated some rules that I came up with, based on order of memory access, shape of the operations, etc. In some cases this effectively can convert the entire graph into a single kernel, which is exactly what I'm looking for.

 Ordering the operations is not the only thing.
-To implement control flow I needed to have child and parent nodes while still keeping a uniquely specified ordering, I effectively implemented this as a multi-level linked list.
+To implement control flow I needed to have child and parent nodes while still keeping a uniquely specified ordering, I implemented this by using a multi-level linked list.
 This way operaitons controlled by a conditional statement or by loops become its children.
 In multi-level linked lists kernel fusion becomes slightly more tricky, but effectively its just a recursive process of finding the ranges of fusable operations starting from the lowest level of the list, and fusing them level by level.

 <center><img src="{{ site.baseurl }}/images/multilevel.png" height="300px"></center>

 The kernels are effectively also represented in the same IR, as children of a "kernel" node.
-At the code generation stage, everything outside of the kernel nodes is converted into host code, and the kernels are converted into device code.
-This way the entire program is represented in a single IR, and the compiler can optimize the entire program globally.
+At the code generation stage, everything outside of the kernel nodes is converted into host code (right now C++), and the kernels are converted into device code (OpenMP C++ or GLSL/HLSL).
+This way the entire program is represented in a single IR, and the compiler can optimize it globally both for CPU and GPU parts.

-Since the IR is the same for all compilation stages, you could for example input both high level tensor operations and explicitly specified kernels, and can already be done now like here:
+Since the IR is the same for all compilation stages, you could for example input both high level tensor operations together with explicitly specified kernels, and it can already be done like this:

 ```py
 A = tf.input([-1, -1], tf.float32)